 There is no set standard recommended dosage, nor is there a preferred form in which to take probiotics.

 The amount of probiotic in each dosage is measured in colony-forming units (CFUs).
 Common dosages range from 10-20 billion CFUs per day for adults.

 Talk with your doctor before beginning a probiotic regimen to determine the appropriate dosage for you and discuss any potential side effects or reactions with other medications you may be taking.
-If you believe you may be suffering from a stomach disorder, please visit the UPMC Digestive Disorders Center website or call 1-866-4GASTRO (4427876) to schedule an appointment.
+If you believe you may be suffering from a stomach disorder, please visit the UPMC Digestive Health Care website or call 1-866-4GASTRO (4427876) to schedule an appointment.

 About Digestive Disorders